BMR Calculator — Basal Metabolic Rate for Men and Women

 How accurate is the Mifflin-St Jeor equation?

-±10% for typical adults — meaning a calculated BMR of 1,500 could actually be anywhere from 1,350 to 1,650 for any specific person.
-People at the extremes (very lean, very obese, very athletic, very old) get less accurate estimates.
-The gold standard is indirect calorimetry in a metabolic lab, but it's rarely necessary outside research.
+±10% for typical adults.
+People at extremes (very lean, very obese, athletes, elderly) get less accurate estimates.
+The gold standard is indirect calorimetry in a metabolic lab.

 Why does BMR drop with age?

-Muscle mass decline (sarcopenia), hormonal shifts, and reduced cellular metabolic rate all contribute.
+Muscle mass decline (sarcopenia), hormonal shifts, and reduced cellular metabolic rate.
 Resistance training and adequate protein (1.2-1.6 g/kg body weight after age 50) are the strongest counter-measures.

 Can I increase my BMR?

-Yes — the most effective lever is building muscle.
-Every pound of muscle burns roughly 6-10 calories per day at rest (the exact number is debated).
+Yes — build muscle.
+Every pound of muscle burns 6-10 cal/day at rest.
 Building 10 lb of muscle over a year could raise BMR by 60-100 cal/day.
-Other things like green tea or "metabolism-boosting" supplements have negligible effect.
+Supplements and "metabolism-boosting" drinks have negligible effect.

 Does eating frequently boost BMR?

-No — the popular "6 small meals stoke the metabolism" claim isn't supported by research.
-Total calorie intake matters; meal frequency mostly doesn't.
+No — the "6 small meals stoke the metabolism" claim isn't supported by research.
 Studies show no significant TDEE difference between 3 and 6 meals/day at the same total calories.

 Why does my smartwatch show a different number?

-Smartwatches estimate using heart-rate data and proprietary algorithms that include activity.
-They typically report TDEE, not BMR, and they're often off by 15-25% in either direction.
-Use them for relative comparisons over time, not absolute numbers.
+Smartwatches estimate using heart-rate and proprietary algorithms that include activity.
+They typically report TDEE, not BMR, and are often off by 15-25%.
+Use them for trend tracking, not absolute numbers.